Training for a run in Scotland’s largest city couldn’t be more picturesque and we’ve picked out some of the best places for you to head to.

 Kelvingrove Park

 Start your run outside the iconic museum and art gallery of the same name.
-The museum was actually built so that the front faces Glasgow University on the opposite side to Argyle Street, there you’ll find the Kelvin Walkway, which follows the River Kelvin from the Clyde to North Glasgow and Milngavie.
+The museum was actually built so that the front faces Glasgow University on the opposite side of Argyle Street.
+There you’ll find the Kelvin Walkway, which follows the River Kelvin from the Clyde to North Glasgow and Milngavie.
+The route will also take you past Cameronians War Memorial, as well as the Kelvingrove Art Gallery and Museum, and straight through the centre of the park

 City Centre and Glasgow Cathedral

-Start in George Square, at the same spot as both the Bank of Scotland Great Scottish Run Half Marathon and 10k that take place in September, before heading east along Ingram Street, through the Merchant City onto High Street.
+Start in George Square, at the same spot as the start line of the AJ Bell Great Scottish Run, before heading east along Ingram Street, through the Merchant City onto High Street.
 From there head up to the Cathedral district and onto a circuit of the city’s Necropolis before heading back down to Glasgow Green.

 The city element of the route takes in the Riverside Museum and Tall Ship as well as the SSE Hydro, financial district, Glasgow Green and the iconic Glasgow bridges trail.